m5fisker/Writeups/DUCTF/Sharing is Caring/Writeup.md

 - https://github.com/alexandros-elgato
 - https://www.reddit.com/user/alexandros-elgato

 Viewing the github page, there only seems to be one repository called Hello-World and not much information further.
 Then looking at reddit we see that the user has made many posts.
 I one of the posts made contained a screenshot of his kali-vm with many tabs open.
-At the bottom right of the image , the user seems to have made an arp request , which reveals his MAC address(BSSID) - **DE:73:2C:6C:1B:C1**.
+At the bottom right of the image , the user seems to have made an arp request with -a, which reveals his MAC address(BSSID) - **DE:73:2C:6C:1B:C1**.

 ![image](https://i.redd.it/d8tjy7453om71.png)